Ellasx7/data550_finalproject/README.md

 3. Use `make install` rule for restoring the package environment for the project

 ## Automated Report Construction using Make Rules
-1. Use `make final_project_image` rule to run `docker build` to build the docker image for this project
+1. Use `make final_project_image` rule which runs `docker build` to build the docker image for this project

-2. Use `make final_report/final_report.html` rule to execute `docker run` to automate the final report building process
+2. For Mac users, use `make final_report/final_report.html` rule directly which executes `docker run` to automate the final report building process; for Windows users, modify the `make final_report/final_report.html` rule by using `"/$$(pwd)"/final_report:/project/final_report` instead to specify the path and the run the rule to automate the final report building process